jsphuebner/esp32-web-interface/README.md

 A RTC can be connected.
 As standard a PCF8523 is suported but any clock supported by RTClib can be used with a sketch change.
 (SCLK to Pin22, SDA to Pin21).

+The connection to the inverter are on Pin16 (Rx line connect to inverter Tx line) and Pin17 (Tx line connect to inverter Rx line).

 # Firmware
 Tompile it follow the [instructions below](#development).